Sayer Clinics > News

 Benefits of Proper Positioning

 Opening the birth canal 'outlet' by adopting positions which support a woman’s anatomy reduces risks of trauma to baby and mother.
-Moving around during labour and using the birthing position of partner sitting on a bed with woman facing him and arms hanging onto his shoulders or around his neck or kneeling and leaning forward against support or squatting or on all fours offer huge benefits:
+Moving around during labour and using the birthing position of partner sitting on a bed with woman facing him/her and arms hanging onto his /her shoulders or around his/her neck or kneeling and leaning forward against a support or simply squatting or on all fours offer huge benefits:

 Freedom to move to use GRAVITY with, instead of against, you and intermittently changing position during the first and second stages of labour allows the pelvic joints, the sacroiliac joints, under the influence of relaxin hormone to loosen and separate along with the pubic symphysis joint at the front of the pelvic ring.